TRANSPARENT BUDGET | CLEAR FUTURE

 Federal Funds come to Wyoming primarily through grants to state and local governments; this funding helps finance health care, social services, highways, housing, community development, child care, job training, and clean water, among others.

 Other Funds are comprised of all remaining fund types as well as multiple sub-funds.
-Examples include special revenue like the dollars people who hunt and fish pay, capital projects, enterprise funds, internal service funds, permanent land income funds, and endowment funds.
+This includes special revenue like the dollars people who hunt and fish pay, capital projects, enterprise funds, internal service funds, permanent land income funds, and endowment funds.
 All "Other Funds" are subject to legislative review and appropriation based on budgets submitted in the same manner as the ordinary operation of state government but only for the specific purpose for which the account was created.

 The importance of transparent government